AMF-FLX/Flux-upscaling-working-group-2024-Workshop-Report/README.md

 To run the notebooks, simply open them in Google Colab and follow the instructions.
 This repository aims to provide a resource for participants and others interested in learning about remote sensing and flux data analysis and integration.

-Datasets used in the hands-on session can be found [here](https://drive.google.com/file/d/1WyAYDHvut789H-oEbO6Lm-ObKP1wlbM5/view?usp=sharing)
+Datasets created and used in the hands-on session can be also found [here](https://drive.google.com/file/d/1WyAYDHvut789H-oEbO6Lm-ObKP1wlbM5/view?usp=sharing)

 ## Workshop Organizing Committee
 Nicola Falco (Lawrence Berkeley National Laboratory)